dweeves/magmi-git/README.md

 This is the official GitHub home for the Magmi project: the original "Magento Mass Importer".

-The primary source repository is still [hosted on SourceForge](https://sourceforge.net/projects/magmi/) however this GitHub repo will be kept in sync as development continues.
+The primary source repository is now here ,the  [SourceForge repo](https://sourceforge.net/projects/magmi/) is now secondary and will be kept in sync.

 The [official Magmi Wiki](http://wiki.magmi.org/) is still hosted at SourceForge.